May 1–31, 2023

-Each year, National Nurses week is celebrated from May 6–12.
-This is a week for hospitals, employers, and many other workplaces and individuals to celebrate their nurses!
-It’s also a week when the American Nurses Association (ANA) especially promotes the profession.
+Each year, National Nurses Week is celebrated from May 6–12.
+In 2023, we celebrate National Nurses Month from May 1–31.
+This is a week and month for hospitals, employers, many other workplaces, and individuals to celebrate their nurses!
+It’s also a time when the American Nurses Association (ANA) especially promotes the profession.

 Extending the celebration throughout the entire month of May allows for even greater opportunities to promote understanding and appreciation of the invaluable contributions of nurses.
 The month will be divided into four weekly focus areas: Self-Care, Recognition, Professional Development, and Community Engagement.

 The National Nurses Week 2023 logo was developed by ANA to celebrate the week and month of the nurse and to recognize nurses’ many diverse contributions in the healthcare field.

 To express its gratitude and appreciation to all the hardworking nurses who have been giving their all during the COVID-19 pandemic and beyond, online CE provider Wild Iris Medical Education continues to offer two free nursing CEUs throughout 2023.
 Earn 1 free ANCC contact hour with the Sexual Harassment Training continuing education course.
 Get another free nursing CEU for 1 contact hour on COVID-19: The Impact of a Pandemic on Mental Health course.

 To celebrate nurses during May’s Nurses Month, Wild Iris Medical Education is also offering a special month-long 20% discount on all continuing nursing education (CNE) courses.
 When nurses take any online course during the month of May and enter the code THANKYOU, this discount will automatically be applied.
 And the code can be used an unlimited number of times!
 Why not take advantage of this great savings opportunity to catch up on needed contact hours, get a head start on your coming nursing license renewal, or simply update your knowledge base.